 Kawardha Palace.
 The Kawardha Palace is yet another amazing option to explore in and around the Kanha Tiger Reserve.
 Spread across an area of 11 acres, this destination encompasses amazing panoramic views of Maikal Hill Range.
 For any nature lover, this place is a must-visit.

 Jabalpur.
 A place which is also known as the soul of Madhya Pradesh, Jabalpur is the city of coloured marble rocks.
-This place is situated at a distance of 164km from Kanha National Park offering many attractions to travelers to cherish forever.
+This place is situated at a distance of 164 km from Kanha National Park, offering many attractions to travellers to cherish forever.
 For anyone who is looking for knowing the cultural significance of this place, Jabalpur is a must-visit.